Private John Charles Simpson

 APPROACHING EGYPT

 After several weeks at sea, the men finally saw the dusty shoreline of Port Said or Alexandria.
-They could only stare in wonder at the sights & smells and watch the ship being refuelled and loaded with goods.
+They could stare in wonder at the sights & smells and watch the ship being refuelled and loaded with goods.

 APPROACHING ENGLAND